 Option to control the opacity of boxes

-Thus, Box and Whisker by MAQ Software allows you to see a complete picture of your data distrubtion at a glance.
+Thus, Box and Whisker by MAQ Software allows you to see a complete picture of your data distribution at a glance.

+Thanks for watching our video.
+If you have any questions about this visual or need a similar business solution, feel free to contact MAQ Software at sales@maqsoftware.com